 I am fascinated by the genesis of a person.
 What defines them at their source?
 And how is this inscribed into every part of their body, then translated into movement?
 At the beginning of a new creation, I launch myself without thinking into a new unknown, guided by the sensory and dynamic dialogue between emotions and bodily responses.
 I listen, observe, analyze.
 I am nourished by the desire to bring the body to light, where different virtuosities propose instinctively or inherently.
 I shape my movement over a long time, searching for the integrity of the gesture, a total, sensitive physical commitment, from the impulse to the evolution of the form.
 The body then becomes the communicator of the intangible, the bearer of countless memories of personal and universal experiences, uniting us by a causal link that I try to expose.
 The result is works where, like a visceral spasm, the relationships between the performers shift from self-sufficiency and interdependence, vulnerability and determination, provocation and resignation.

-Since 2016, ENTITEY/jasonmartin has created dance works that revolve around the resilience and interdependence of the human condition.
-His choreographies were presented in Canada, Israel, Mexico, Germany, Costa Rica, Hungary, Bulgaria and Spain and included UNTAMED (2016), (AND) (2018), étude nO.1 (2020), and Plaidoyer pour l'Impermanence (2021).
-In 2021, his work étude nO.1 won awarded dancer at the SoloDuo NRW + Friends International Dance Festival in Cologne (Germany), before winning the jury prize in the Certamen Coreográfico 10 Sentidos in Valencia (Spain) in 2022, and In 2023, La Gomera Choreography Center - Artistic Residency Prize at the Masdanza Festival (Spain).
+In 2016, he founded ENTITEY/ jason martin, creating dance works that revolve around the resilience and interdependence of the human condition.
+His creations were presented in Canada, Israel, Taiwan, Mexico, Germany, Costa Rica, Colombia, Dominican Republic, Nicaragua, Hungary, Bulgaria and Spain.
+Two years later, in 2018, he was named guest artist-in-residence at Winnipeg's Contemporary Dancers for the creation of BEYOND.
+His solo étude nO.1 won Best Dancer at the SoloDuo NRW + Friends International Dance Festival in Cologne (Germany) in 2021, the Jury Prize for best choreographic work in the Certamen Coreográfico 10 Sentidos in Valencia (Spain) in 2022, and In 2023, La Gomera Choreography Center - Artistic Residency Prize at the Masdanza Festival (Spain).

 Supported by Canada Council for the Arts / Circulation and Touring grant